Antoninus (turncoat): Life

 Ammianus then goes on to describe how Antoninus had been mistreated by the imperial authorities of Constantius II.
 Having grown tired of losing property and wealth to corruption, Antoninus decided to become turncoat.
-After contacting the Sasanian authorities, he crossed the Tigris river and joined Sasanians.
+After contacting the Sasanian authorities, he crossed the Tigris river and joined the Sasanians.
 Antoninus later met Ursicinus in the turn of events leading to the siege of Amida.
 Ammianus (who was present) noted how Antoninus had come to adopt the dress and customs of the Sasanian court.

 There is nothing else known about Antoninus' life, aside from the high position in the court of Shapur II.
 This may in part have been because he spoke both Greek and Latin.